rozzilla/fast-theme-toggle/README.md

 ## Installation 💻

-Install the extension from the [Chrome Web Store](https://chrome.google.com/webstore/detail/fast-theme-toggle/lplljpoalckodlkgekaaoobggbnhagae/related?hl=it&authuser=0) and pin it for a simpler usage.
+Install the extension from the [Chrome Web Store](https://chrome.google.com/webstore/detail/fast-theme-toggle/lplljpoalckodlkgekaaoobggbnhagae/related?hl=it&authuser=0) or the [Firefox Browser Add-Ons](https://addons.mozilla.org/en-US/firefox/addon/fast-theme-toggle/) and pin it for a simpler usage.

 ![logo](./installation.gif)